dennis-tra/image-stego/README.md

 ## Reproduction

-To reproduce the results build the tool running the following command:
+To reproduce the results build the tool by running the following command:

 ```shell
 go build -o stego cmd/stego/main.go